Three ways to cover a graph: Concluding remarks

-Let us rephrase $p_{g}^{\mc{T}}(G)$, $p_{\ell}^{\mc{T}}(G)$, and $p_{f}^{\mc{T}}(G)$: The packing number is the maximum number of template graphs that can be packed into the host graph, where packing means identifying edge-disjoint subgraphs in $G$ that are template graphs.
-In the local covering number the number of template graphs in such a packing is not measured; instead the number of template graphs at every vertex should be large.
-The folded packing number is the maximum $k$ such that every vertex $v$ of $G$ can be split into $k$ vertices, distributing the incident edges at $v$ arbitrarily (not repeatedly) among them, such that the resulting graph is in $\mc{T}$.
-A classical packing problem is given by $\mc{T}$ being the class of non (outer-)planar graphs.
-In this case the global packing number is called \emph{(outer) coarseness}~\cite{Bei-69}.
+Let us rephrase $p_{g}^{\mc{G}}(H)$, $p_{\ell}^{\mc{G}}(H)$, and $p_{f}^{\mc{G}}(H)$: The packing number is the maximum number of packing graphs that can be packed into the input graph, where packing means identifying edge-disjoint subgraphs in $H$ that lie in $\mc{G}$.
+The local packing number does not measure the number of packing graphs in a packing; instead the minimum number of graphs packed at any one vertex is maximized.
+The folded packing number is the maximum $k$ such that every vertex $v$ of $H$ can be split into $k$ vertices, distributing the incident edges at $v$ arbitrarily (not repeatedly) among them, such that the resulting graph is in $\mc{G}$.
+Two classical packing problems are given by $\mc{G}$ being the class of non-planar graphs or non-outerplanar graphs.
+In this case the global packing numbers are called \emph{coarseness} and \emph{outercoarseness}~\cite{Bei-69}, respectively.